Free now + $150 launch offer coming soon

 Should I choose software with rent collection built in?

 Choose rent collection if payment automation is your main pain point.
 Some landlords are comfortable receiving rent by bank transfer and using software to track payments and arrears.
-Others prefer direct debit, BPAY, or tenant portal payments.
-The right choice depends on whether you value payment automation more than legal workflow support, tax reporting, or document management.
+Others prefer direct debit, BPAY, or platform-based payment workflows.
+The right choice depends on whether you value payment automation more than legal workflow support, tax reporting, tenant portal access, or document management.

 Can I use more than one property management app?